TinaFathianpour/TinaFathianpour/README.md

 - Multicultural Management
 - Labour Unions in Iran & Turkey
 - Mixed-Method Research
+- Mouth-of-Marketing
 ---

 ## 📂 Current Projects
-- Thesis on Sports Industry and Management
+- Research on Immigration on Turkey
 - Research on AI in strategic decision-making
 - Article on Labour Unions (Iran & Turkey)
 - Analysis in pricing and research strategies